CodeStitchOfficial/Beginner-Astro-v4-Starter-Kit/README.md

 * Leveraging Astro's built-in components such as `<Picture />`, as demonstrated in `/src/components/Landing.astro` for example
 * Automatically generates `sitemap-index.xml` and `sitemap-0.xml` thanks to the [Astro Sitemap integration](https://docs.astro.build/en/guides/integrations-guide/sitemap/)

+This kit ships the following packages:
+* [LESS](https://www.npmjs.com/package/less) - Less makes a few convenient additions to the CSS language, but you can also simply write standard CSS if you wish.
+* [Astro Sitemap](https://docs.astro.build/en/guides/integrations-guide/sitemap/#_top) - Automatically generates `sitemap-index.xml` and `sitemap-0.xml`.
+Make sure to replace `https://yourwebsite.com` with your actual site URL in `astro.config.mjs` and `robots.txt`.

+*
 <a name="projectStructure"></a>

 ## Project Structure